InfinityFree Review - Do We Recommend it?

 Again, no surprise at all.
 More usage of server resources also leads to poor server response time.

 InfinityFree’s server response time was one of the worst in our testing.
 The global average stood at approx. 290 ms, which is 50% slower than Google’s recommended 200 ms. Plus, in India, the response time was nearly 350 ms, which is one of the worst!
-In the US, response time of 180 ms is good, but considering under 50 ms from most of our recommended hosting, it’s bad.
+In the US, response time of 180 ms is good, but considering under 50 ms from most of our 5 recommended hosting companies, it’s bad.

 In laymen’s terms, if server response time is bad, people will leave your website even before it starts loading.
 From a marketing perspective, a slow response time leads to an increased bounce rate, which, in turn, affects your search engine ranking badly.

 In short, InfinityFree’s bad response time can hurt your traffic goals, if any.